 I need to register but I have forgotten or lost my invite code and welcome letter

-You need your unqiue invite code to be able to register and access our service.
+You need your unique invite code to be able to register and access our service.

-Please contact us with the form below and we will send you your code and instructions to register.
-Please note this may take up to 24-hours to verify.
+Please complete the form below and we will send you your code and instructions to register.
+One of our team will be in touch within the next business day.

 Increasing work demands are affecting employee wellbeing.
 Too much to do, not enough time to do it, and not enough people to help.
 However, while the headlines and figures paint a growing picture of work-related stress, there are examples of employers taking this to task and seeing what they can do to alleviate impacts.